Lords Ground Boundary Length Details

 Lords Ground Boundary Length Details: Lord’s is still a traditional cricket ground, unlike the big, modern stadiums many other places have become.
 Playing in a Test match at Lord’s, known as the home of cricket, is a dream for many cricketers.

-The current Lord’s cricket ground was opened in 1814.
+The current Lord’s Cricket Ground was opened in 1814.
 In the 19th century, as cricket became hugely popular, Lord’s became the main venue.
 Even though cricket is no longer the world’s top sport and has become more commercial, Lord’s is still seen as cricket’s spiritual home.

 The ground is owned by the Marylebone Cricket Club (MCC), which has 18,000 members.
 It is also the base for the England and Wales Cricket Board (ECB) and was home to the International Cricket Council (ICC) from 1909 to 2005.